Top 7 Kid-Friendly Hikes at the Grand Canyon (2026)

 Do BOTH if: You have 3+ days and active kids 9+.
 Bright Angel Day 2, South Kaibab Day 3.

 An UNMARKED 1-mile trail through ponderosa pine forest to a spectacular, often-empty canyon viewpoint.
-This is Grand Canyon's "best-kept secret" for families.
+This is Grand Canyon's best-kept secret for families — and the fact that most visitors have never heard of it is exactly the point.

-- Often EMPTY: 90% of visitors never find this trailhead
+- Often EMPTY: Most visitors never find this trailhead

-- Flat and easy: Maintained dirt path through forest
+- Flat, easy, and shaded: Maintained dirt path through ponderosa pine forest

 - Picnic-friendly: Tables and benches at the viewpoint